 If PM+M provide you with outsourced payroll services, we will assist in the process by uplifting any National Minimum Wage rates automatically in the relevant period, unless we are instructed by you differently (for example, to increase employees to a higher rate).

-For further information on our payroll services, please get in touch with Julie Mason, our director of payroll, using the button below.
+For further information on our payroll services, please get in touch with Julie Mason, director of payroll at PM+M, using the button below.